automainint/laplace/README.md

 #   The Laplace engine
 [![linux-build][linux-build-badge]][linux-build-link]

-The quality of the real-time strategy game depends on low-latency responsiveness and vertical scalability.
+The quality of the real-time strategy game relies on low-latency responsiveness and vertical scalability.
 Vertical scalability requires parallelism on the local instance and lockstep networking.
 Lockstep systems require a totally deterministic engine.
 In addition, extensibility is a useful feature.

 Laplace is an interactive multimedia framework that provides the deterministic and extensible engine with concurrency support and lockstep synchronization.